Florence Owens Thompson: Migrant Mother

 Thompson's identity was discovered in the late 1970s.
 In 1978, acting on a tip, Modesto Bee reporter Emmett Corrigan located Thompson at her mobile home in Space 24 of the Modesto Mobile Village and recognized her from the photograph.
 Thompson was quoted as saying: "I wish she [Lange] hadn't taken my picture.
 I can't get a penny out of it.
 She didn't ask my name.
 She said she wouldn't sell the pictures.
 She said she'd send me a copy.
 She never did."
-As Lange was funded by the federal government when she took the picture, the image was public domain, and Lange was not entitled to royalties.
-However, the picture did help make Lange a celebrity and earned her "respect from her colleagues."
+Having been funded by the Resettlement Administration, the picture was classed as a federal government work and thus public domain, so that Lange was not entitled to royalties.
+However, the picture did help make her a celebrity and earned her "respect from her colleagues."

 While the image was being prepared for exhibit in 1938, the negative of the photo was retouched to remove Florence's thumb from the lower-right corner of the image.

 Circulation

-In the late 1960s, Bill Hendrie found the original Migrant Mother photograph along with 31 other unretouched, vintage photos by Dorothea Lange in a dumpster at the San Jose Chamber of Commerce.
+In the late 1960s, Bill Hendrie found unretouched prints by Lange of Migrant Mother and 31 other images from the same series in a dumpster at the San Jose Chamber of Commerce.
 After the death of Hendrie and his wife, their daughter, Marian Tankersley, rediscovered the photos while emptying her parents' San Jose home.
-In October 2005, an anonymous buyer paid $296,000 at Sotheby's for the 32 rediscovered Lange photos—nearly six times their pre-bid estimate.
+In October 2005, an anonymous buyer paid $296,000 at Sotheby's New York for the set—nearly six times their pre-bid estimate.

 In 1998, the retouched photo of Migrant Mother became a 32-cent U.S. Postal Service stamp in the 1930s portion of the Celebrate the Century series.
-The stamp printing was unusual, as daughters Katherine McIntosh (on the left in the stamp) and Norma Rydlewski (in Thompson's arms in the stamp) were alive at the time of the printing; usually, the Postal Service does not print stamps of individuals who have not been dead for at least 10 years.
+The stamp printing was unusual: daughters Katherine McIntosh (on the left in the stamp) and Norma Rydlewski (in Thompson's arms in the stamp) were alive at the time of the printing; usually, the Postal Service does not print stamps of individuals who have not been dead for at least 10 years.

 In the same month the U.S. stamp was issued, a print of the photograph with Lange's handwritten notes and signature sold in 1998 for $244,500 at Sotheby's New York.
 In November 2002, Dorothea Lange's personal print of Migrant Mother sold at Christie's New York for $141,500.